Fredric R. Mann: Personal life

 Mann was born in Russia and came to the United States in 1905, moving to New Haven.
 Mann graduated from the Wharton School of Business at the University of Pennsylvania.
 He died of cancer in Miami at the age of 83 years and had homes in Miami, Philadelphia, and Manhattan.

 Career

 In his 20s, Mann founded and directed the Seaboard Container Company which made cardboard boxes.
 It was known later as the National Container Corporation, and still later as Mann Kraft.

 Patronage

 As an arts patron, Mann arranged for Zubin Mehta's first conducting appearance in the United States at Robin Hood Dell (which became the Mann Center for the Performing Arts after a move to the Centennial District) in 1960.
 He was one of the founders of what is now known as the Israel Philharmonic Orchestra.
 Because he provided much of the financing for their auditorium which opened in 1957, it was named the Fredric R. Mann Auditorium.
+He gifted Yefim Bronfman his first piano in 1974.